FOSS4GAcademy/GST102FOSS4GLabs/Module 7 Lab/QGIS 2.8/Module 7 Lab.md

 ### 4 Discussion Questions

 1. What other real world applications of terrain analysis can you think of?
-Describe.
 2. How does this suitability analysis compare to the site selection analysis done with the vector data model in Lab 5?
 3. What other linear networks could this apply to other than roads?